 So, these above-mentioned pointers indicate how important it is to apply critical thinking.
 So, let’s move forward with the steps to master this skill.

 Now, that you know the characteristics and importance of critical thinkers.
+But still many might be thinking ‘how to think critically’.
 It’s now time to explore the steps to develop critical thinking skill sets.

 Raise questions as much as you can.
 Do not worry about what people think about you.
 These questions are the ones that will lead you to your goal.
 As you question deeper, you explore new ways.
 Also, it helps you to learn and grow!